Sinus Surgery (Balloon Sinuplasty)

 Examination and Recommendation

-A proper evaluation and examination is the first step to take before we can offer his recommendation for endoscopic sinus surgery.
-To establish criteria for your current condition, Michigan ENT and Allergy Specialists may recommend X-rays or a CT scan.
-Should nasal surgery be required, then there will be a full discussion of the process of endoscopic sinus surgery, and you can ask any questions or raise any concerns that you may have about this procedure.
+A proper evaluation and examination is the first step to take before we can offer a recommendation.
+We may recommend X-rays or a CT scan.
+Should a nasal procedure be required, then there will be a full discussion about the right direction for your individual symptoms

 While they are less noticeable in children, sinus infection symptoms can occur, and these symptoms may range from post-nasal drip to a nighttime cough, fatigue, tenderness in the nasal area, and headaches.
 If these symptoms persist for your child, they may require a sinus window, which is a procedure called an antrostomy that creates a small opening that facilitates nasal fluid drainage for the patient.